-Your clinic notes are protected by the Venereal Diseases Acts.
-Information is not given to anyone outside the clinic without signed consent.
+Your clinic notes are protected by the NHS Trusts and Primary Care Trusts (Sexually Transmitted Diseases) Directions 2000 (England).
+Information is not given to anyone outside the clinic without consent except in exceptional circumstances.
 If you test HIV antibody positive it is your choice whom you inform and when.

 What about life insurance and mortgages?

 The Association of British Insurers recommends its member companies not to ask, when someone is applying for life insurance, if he/she has had an HIV test, but only to inquire if someone knows they are HIV positive.
 Thus most people who have had a test and are negative will be able to truthfully answer, 'No', without saying whether they have had a test or not.

 Is there a charge for having a test?

 If the test is being done for individual health reasons it is completely free, but we do not issue a written copy of the result.